SamanthaKwenaeetile/Hang_Game1/README.md

  * A hangman game application where the player will have to guess letters (A-Z) to form the words on the line, If the player will have to gusses the right letter that is within a word.
 The letter will appear on its correct posistion.
 The player will then guess the correct world until the man is hung when this appear the game will be done.

-* The hangman game will include a login and sign up, this will be stored in MogoDB.

- * Link to webpage [thehangmangame](https://samanthakwenaeetile.github.io/Hang_Game1/) - you can view the live site with this link.

 * The image of the live site.
 ![Am I Responsive?] <img width="1437" alt="Screenshot 2022-02-26 at 6 05 52 am" src="https://user-images.githubusercontent.com/74901613/155832002-6e644ec9-8b2a-4123-b4b8-014175237971.png">